JuliaLang/julia/doc/src/manual/arrays.md

  42  52  62
 ```

-Broadcasting takes sevaral conceptual steps.
+Broadcasting takes several conceptual steps.
 First, it aligns dimensions in
 array arguments starting with the leading ones[^2] by filling lacking dimensions
 with a singleton dimension if needed, to make sure that the argument arrays have
 the same number of dimensions.
 Then, it expands singleton dimensions to match